Capable-Drummer462/India-EV-Car-Market-Analysis/README.md

 ## Project Summary

 India's EV market has gone from near-zero in 2019 to a meaningful share of total passenger car sales by 2025.
-This project investigates **who is selling, what they're selling, where it's being bought, and what's driving it** — using real sales data, model specifications, geographic data, and policy information.
+This project investigates **who is selling, what they're selling, where it's being bought, and what's driving it** — using real sales data, model specifications, geographic data, and policy information, in fact, the point of starting my analysis from 2019 was because of Tata, the EV giant in indian market today, their TigorEV was launched in 2019 which acted as a stepping stone for the EV market.

-Key questions;
+Key questions that are answered;
 - How fast has India's EV market grown, and what drove the inflection points?
 - Which brands and models are dominating — and is Tata's lead under threat?
 - Does affordability (price) or range anxiety matter more for adoption?
-- Which states are leading EV uptake, and which are lagging?
+- Which states are leading EV uptake, and which ones lag behind?
 - How closely does government policy spending correlate with sales growth?